 Arrowsmith-Young's methods have been met with skepticism, something that continues even today, in part because they are based more in lived experience than objective research.
 That said, it’s true that the program has been successful, in many cases remarkably so.
 And, yes, there can be many reasons for it, not limited to neuroplasticity, including how educators approach children who are struggling.
 “What really breaks my heart,” says Arrowsmith-Young, “is that I still meet people today—children, people who are struggling with learning problems—and they’re still being told what I was told in 1957, that they need to learn to live with their limitations.
 They don’t dare to dream.”
 Her life, and the school, is an example of what can happen when you do.

 De La Salle College "Oaklands" is a Lasallian school, part of an international association of schools founded by Saint Jean-Baptist de La Salle in France in 1679.
 Canonized in 1900, La Salle was later proclaimed by the Vatican as the patron saint of teachers.
 So, in all, it's quite a pedigree.
 The school--as more than 80 Lasallian schools worldwide--is administered by members of the Lasallian Brothers of the Christian Schools, an order based in Rome.
-The Toronto school was founded in 1851, later moving into a building at the corner of Adelaide and George streets.
+This Catholic school, located in Toronto, Ontario, was founded in 1851, later moving into a building at the corner of Adelaide and George streets.
 They've moved since, though that building still stands, and still bears the inscription "De La Salle Institute Erected A.D.
 1871."
 Alumni include a chief justice of Ontario, a roster of professional hockey players, and Keanu Reeves.

 King’s-Edgehill School is the oldest independent school in Canada, and was founded as King’s Collegiate by United Empire Loyalists in 1788.
 It was given royal assent by King George III the following year, the first instance that honour was bestowed outside Britain.
 The initial goal of the school was to prevent young men from traveling abroad to receive an education, men that would be needed to stay to administer and defend the colonies.
 And it succeeded in that.
 While the school remained small, its alumni took prominent roles in military, legal, religious, and political life, including two fathers of Confederation.
 We’ll never know, but it’s possible that King’s was the flap of the butterfly wings, in a sense, that lead to the creation of a country.